adskevin/react-tic-tac-toe/README.md

 5. When someone wins, highlight the three squares that caused the win.
 6. When no one wins, display a message about the result being a draw.

+## Gitpod

+To easily try this project, you can use [Gitpod](https://www.gitpod.io/).

+Throught this [link](http://gitpod.io/#github.com/adskevin/react-tic-tac-toe), you can directly access this repository inside an web environment.

+You just need to login with you Github and wait for `npm` to auto run `install`.
+After that, the preview will automatically show up in the right side of the screen.

+You can see and edit the code inside Gitpod environment, so feel free to test and send me some feedback.
+I'm new to React, so this would help me a lot.

 ## Basic Commands

 ### `npm start`